Lillie Keenan: Junior career

 After a successful year at Pony Finals, Keenan moved to competing on horses.
 In her second year competing in the equitation, Keenan won the Washington International Horse Show Equitation Finals at the age of 13, and she did so on Uno, a horse she'd ridden for two weeks beforehand due to her horse coming up with an injury shortly before the finals.
 In 2011, at Junior Hunter Finals, she won in the small junior hunters on Confidential and in the large junior hunters on Madison, also claiming the grand overall champion and reserve on the two horses, respectively.
-Keenan topped the professional riders to win the USHJA International Hunter Derby Championship on C Coast Z at 14 years old.
+Keenan defeated the professional riders to win the USHJA International Hunter Derby Championship on C Coast Z at 14 years old.
 She was also champion with C Coast Z at both The National Horse Show and the Washington International Horse Show and won classes in the High Junior Jumpers at The National Horse Show on Vanhattan.

 In 2012, Keenan was part of the Zone 2 team to the gold medal in the junior division at the North American Junior and Young Rider Championship.
 That year, she also won the North American Equitation Championship at the Capital Challenge Horse Show, and was reserve champion at both the USEF Medal Finals and the ASPCA Maclay Finals, all on Clearway.